Derry Senior Hurling Championship: Group stage

 The 8 teams in the Derry Hurling Championship are divided into two groups of four.
-Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
+Over the course of the group stage, each team plays once against the othersplay each other in the group, resulting in each team being guaranteed at least three games in the group, resulting in each team being guaranteed at least three games.

 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.

 Knockout stage

 Senior final: The top two teams in each group contest the senior semi finals (nominally called the "Senior/Intermediate playoff").

 Intermediate final: The losing senior semi-finalists contest the intermediate final.

-Junior final: The third and fourth placed teams in each group contest a semi-final, for a place in the junior final.
+Junior final: The 3rd and 4th placed teams contest a semi-final, for a place in the junior final.

 Qualification

 At the end of the championship, the winning team qualify to the subsequent Ulster Senior Club Hurling Championship.